Newcastle University, Frederick Douglass Centre Newcastle, UK

-Sheppard Robson has been commissioned to design a £29m Learning and Teaching Centre for Newcastle University, as part of the Science Central development.
+Sheppard Robson were commissioned to design the £30m Frederick Douglass Centre for Newcastle University, as part of the Science Central development.

 On the ground floor plan, an internal street mediates between the more formal, focused spaces of the auditorium and the social, interactive spaces in the “Learning Arc”.
 The latter includes an exhibition space and café for more informal working, addressing the University’s mission to provide a range of collaborative learning and social spaces.
 Directly above this are three storeys of learning facilities, including office accommodation for the University’s Business School.